omarafal/antikatloop/README.md

 The bot has only two commands:

 - `--noty`, with the alias "naughty", moves the target away to "noty" channel
-- `--slap` temporarly mutes the target for seven seconds
+- `--slap` temporarily mutes the target for seven seconds